ethersphere/swarm-guide/contents/runninganode.rst

 This section lists all the options you can set in the swarm configuration file.

-The default location for the swarm configuration file is ``<datadir>/bzzd/bzz-<baseaccount>/config.json``.
+The default location for the swarm configuration file is ``<datadir>/swarm/bzz-<baseaccount>/config.json``.
 Thus continuing from the previous section, the configuration file would be

 .. code-block:: none

-  $DATADIR/bzzd/bzz-$BZZKEY/config.json
+  $DATADIR/swarm/bzz-$BZZKEY/config.json

-It is possible to specify a different config file when launching bzzd by using the `--bzzconfig` flag.
+It is possible to specify a different config file when launching swarm by using the `--bzzconfig` flag.

 .. note:: The status of this project warrants that there will be potentially a lot of changes to these options.